 Optimizing Mobility at Eastern Colorado GRECC

-Maintaining mobility into a Veteran's senior years is important because it promotes health and well-being.
-This page offers tips to optimize mobility.
+Maintaining mobility into your senior years is important because it promotes health and well-being.
+This page offers tips to optimize your mobility.

 Dr. Jennifer Stevens-Lapsley is doing important work looking at optimizing mobility for the elderly.
-This page provides resources for Veterans, caregivers, primary clinicians and rehabilitation specialists (PT, OT).
+This page provides resources for Veterans, caregivers, primary clinicians, and rehabilitation specialists.
 There will be videos, articles and more.

 This video details the value of regular walking speed measurements and how walking speed can be utilized in a clinical setting.
 Created by: